csiro-mlai/dl_hpc_starter_pack/README.md

 # Package map

----

 The package is structured as follows:

 ```
 ├──  dlhpcstarter
 │    │
-│    ├── tools                     - for all other modules; tools that are repeadetly used.
 │    ├── __main__.py               - __main__.py does the following:
 │    │                                    1.
 Reads command line arguments using argparse.
 │    │                                    2.
 Imports the 'stages' function for the task from task/